AvniFatehpuria/storybuilding/README.md

 The rules are:

-One person adds a bunch of nouns (or phrases that can go in the place of nous, for eg. incredibly deadly viper, rickety wheel, or fashionably attired mongoose)
+One person adds a bunch of nouns (or phrases that can go in the place of nouns, for eg. incredibly deadly viper, rickety wheel, or fashionably attired mongoose)

 The other person adds sentences with holes for those nouns (for eg. The ____ was so, so big, and immediately, our attentions were turned to it).